atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 Are there ?" answered she, with still greater pride : ■ it may be fo; but I am not one of those.
 I shall never " lessen myself fo much as to becom’e
 ** mistress of a shop." ’
 *
-■ You may do worse" " the tradest man, provoked at her folly — you ** may become mistress to a man of quality, ' perhaps; and if you Should be in such a situation, you will be pro perly punished for your pride."
+■ You may do worse" " the tradest man, provoked at her folly --you ** may become mistress to a man of quality, ' perhaps; and if you Should be in such a situation, you will be pro perly punished for your pride."
 D 3 * Punished,
 \
 »